Data Protection & Privacy

 Overview

-Brazil LGPD (Lei Geral de Proteção de Dados – Law No. 13,709) is a comprehensive data protection regulation that establishes requirements for how organizations collect, process, store, and share personal data in Brazil.
+The Brazil LGPD (Lei Geral de Proteção de Dados – Law No. 13,709) is a comprehensive data protection regulation that establishes requirements for how organizations collect, process, store, and share personal data in Brazil.
+Its primary purpose is to strengthen data privacy rights for individuals and improve organizational accountability regarding data protection practices.

 Why it Matters

-The Brazil LGPD establishes a robust framework to ensure stronger protection and responsible management of personal data.
-Key benefits include:
+The Brazil LGPD establishes a robust framework to ensure stronger protection and responsible management of personal data throughout the organization.

 Advance the safeguarding of personal data by enforcing clear requirements for handling, storing, and sharing sensitive information.

-Ensure compliance with Brazilian data privacy laws while supporting interoperability with international regulations like GDPR.
+Ensure compliance with Brazilian data privacy laws while supporting interoperability with international regulations like the GDPR.

 Enable transparent processes for handling data subject requests and strengthen individuals' control over their personal data.